-After decades of competition between states for international investment, multilateralism is back on the agenda.
+After decades of competition between states for international investment, multilateralism is back on the agenda as G7 agree on tax for multinationals.

 Earlier this week, the G7 economies struck an historic deal aimed at making multinational companies pay more tax.
 G7 Finance Ministers agreed on a global minimum corporation tax rate of at least 15 per cent and that governments should have the right to apply this tax to multinationals in the locations where sales are generated.